hashicorp/terraform-website/content/source/docs/enterprise/api/oauth-clients.html.md

 ---------------------|------------
 `:id`                | The ID of the OAuth Client to update.

-When a VCS service provider changes their API URL, use this endpoint to update the value of `data.attributes.api-url`.
-Use caution when changing other attributes with this endpoint; editing an OAuth client that workspaces are currently using can have unexpected effects.
+Use caution when changing attributes with this endpoint; editing an OAuth client that workspaces are currently using can have unexpected effects.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------